pat/sliver/README.md

 ## Installation

-Add it to your Gemfile like any other gem, or install it manually yourself.
+Add it to your Gemfile like any other gem, or install it manually.

 ```ruby
 gem 'sliver', '~> 0.0.1'